danielneil/Shark/doc/README.PLUGINS.md

   -min MIN, --min MIN   Warn if the RSI is less than this threshold.
   -r [RAW], --raw [RAW]
                         Just print the price minus pretty output.
-## <a name="check_template"/>check_template

-**Usage:** check_template.py [-h] [-t TICKER]

-This is a template for a python check for the trading platform, make it as descriptive as possible as it will be used to generate documentation

-**Optional Arguments**:
-  -h, --help            show this help message and exit -t TICKER, --ticker TICKER
-                        ticker code of the stock
 ## <a name="check_strategy"/>check_strategy

 **Usage:** check_strategy.py [-h] [-t TICKER] [-s STRATEGY]

-This executes the strategy code.
+This executes the defined strategy.
 For a simple strategy, see the template for an example

 **Optional Arguments**:
   -h, --help            show this help message and exit